 This West-East distribution shows the movement over an eight year period from 1992 - 2000.
 Red implies the land moved westwards whilst blue shows an eastwards shift .
 If a magnitude 5 earthquake hit, the shaking would be similar to standing on a platform between two passing trains

 Fault Lines Discovered in London.
-An Earthquake Overdue According to Researchers.
+An Earthquake in London is Overdue According to Researchers.

 Scientists discovered two fault lines under London that could trigger an earthquake